jhmcaleely/organiser-ii/ann/README.md

 Here are some notes on each option:

-Find
+### Find

-: Will only find the first occurrence of the search string.
+Will only find the first occurrence of the search string.

-Goto
+### Goto

-: Sets the date the program scans from for the next appointment
+Sets the date the program scans from for the next appointment

-Soonest
+### Soonest

-: Resets the scan date to the system date.
+Resets the scan date to the system date.

-Add
+### Add

-: Add an anniversary - use a standard date selector (Courtesy of David C. Jones) routine to select the day and month of the anniversary.
+Add an anniversary - use a standard date selector (Courtesy of David C. Jones) routine to select the day and month of the anniversary.
 If you set the year to the persons year of birth and answer Y to the following question the prog will keep track of their age for you.
 Answer N for things like new years day!

-Delete
+### Delete

-: Gives you the option of deleting the current entry.
+Gives you the option of deleting the current entry.

-Export
+### Export

-: Creates a file on A which is in diary format and can be merged into your diary.
+Creates a file on A which is in diary format and can be merged into your diary.
 The appointment is set with no alarm at midnight on the day of the anniversary.
 It's duration is 15 mins.

-## FILES
+## Files

 Files created: